jackohughes/synthesis_artefact/README.md

     6d8af538ec541dd581ebc2a24153a28329acb5268abe5ef868c1f1a261221752

+We will henceforth refer to this as CONTAINER_ID.

-#### 1.1.2.
+#### 2.1.2.
 Start the docker container
-Copy the container ID returned by `docker create` and pass it into the `docker start` command, e.g.:
+Copy the container ID returned by `docker create` and pass it into the `docker start` command:

-    docker start -i 6d8af538ec541dd581ebc2a24153a28329acb5268abe5ef868c1f1a261221752
+    docker start -i CONTAINER_ID

-This will then run `grenchmark` in the container with our supplied configuration.
+This will then run the `grenchmark` tool in the container with our supplied configuration.
 This should take under 1 minute to run.
 We will explain the output produced by `grenchmark` in depth in Section 2.
 For now, we verify that it's working correctly by checking that the output looks something like:

     example of grenchmark output here

-#### 1.1.3.
+#### 2.1.3.
 Copy the results table PDF

+The `grenchmark` tool will generate a PDF file containing a table of benchmark results.
 After `docker start` has finished, copy the resulting PDF to your machine using:

-    docker cp $CONTAINER:results.pdf .
+    docker cp CONTAINER_ID:results.pdf .

-This will create a file called `results.pdf` in the `/archive/` directory.
+This will create a file called `results.pdf` in the `/artefact/` directory.
 Open the PDF and verify the table has been generated.
 The table will look like:

 <!-- ![Results Table Demo](/demo-table.png "table") -->

+The log file produced by `grenchmark` can also be copied to the `/artefact/` directory
+using:

+    docker cp CONTAINER_ID:benchmark.log .

+#### 2.1.4.
+Remove the docker container

+On successfully copying over the PDF (and/or log file), the container can be removed using:

+    docker rm -v CONTAINER_ID

-### 1.2.
+### 2.2.
 Using `run-benchmarks`
 The user can run this script with:

     ./run-benchmarks <OPTIONS>